-The learning outcomes of this strand enable the student to develop and perform language skills in new and creative ways.
-This strand focuses on developing confident, critical and creative thinkers.
+This strand's learning outcomes empower students to develop language skills in various ways.
+Students are encouraged to present and perform the language in new and creative ways.
+Students are enabled as confident, critical and creative speakers.
 This strand encourages the students to partake in learning opportunities, either by themselves or collaboratively, in a creative and imaginative manner.
 Cognitive skills are developed which contribute to the students' identity.
-Students are encouraged to develop, analyse critically and re-assess various ideas.
+Students are encouraged to take risks when using the language, to develop, analyse critically and re-assess various ideas.

-- 3.1 demonstrate an understanding of their personal preferences regarding composition and to share this - 3.2 creatively use a range of genres to develop their language skills - 3.3 enjoy using the Irish language by developing imaginative and creative skills - 3.4 create texts by themselves or in a group - 3.5 demonstrate proficiency of the presented subject - 3.6 explore, understand and discuss different responses to/opinions on questions - 3.7 question common opinions to arrive at their own personal perspective - 3.8 embrace difficulties and try to overcome them - 3.9 provide an interpretation, demonstration or perform texts from a range of genres either by themselves or in a group - 3.10 critically assess their own performance/demonstration and its impact on the target audience, in order to improve it - 3.11 develop communication skills (accent, pronunciation, gestures, rhythm) for the performance/demonstration - 3.12 explain the chosen style for the performance/demonstration - 3.13 express their opinions and personal perspectives in an effective manner - 3.14 develop their own personal style or voice - 3.15 recognise and develop personal opinions, understandings, perspectives and skills that arise while composing - 3.16 use various techniques and styles to present different messages
+- 3.1 demonstrate an understanding of their personal preferences regarding composition and to share this - 3.2 creatively use a range of genres to develop their language skills - 3.3 enjoy using the Irish language by developing an imagination and creative skills - 3.4 create texts by themselves or in a group - 3.5 demonstrate proficiency of the presented subject - 3.6 explore, understand and develop different responses to/opinions on questions - 3.7 question common opinions to arrive at their own personal perspective - 3.8 explore possibilities to come to different solutions or to embrace difficulties / challenges and try to overcome them

+- 3.9 provide an interpretation, demonstration or perform texts from a range of genres either by themselves or in a group - 3.10 demonstrate an understanding of their target audience while presenting a message - 3.11 develop communication skills (accent, pronunciation, gestures, rhythm) for the performance/demonstration - 3.12 explain the chosen style for the performance/demonstration - 3.13 express ideas and opinions on concepts through various media - 3.14 develop their own personal style or voice - 3.15 recognise and develop personal opinions, understandings, perspectives and skills that arise while composing - 3.16 use various techniques and styles to present different messages